 Marketing through paid channels is a popular choice for those looking to quickly gain exposure and generate revenue, but the ROI can be lower than other options.
 These include tactics like Facebook Ads or Google Adwords that produce quick wins with a strong return on investment (ROI).

 A good example would include affiliate marketing – this channel has an extremely high success rate as well as being completely free!

 Here are some top paid channels for eCommerce businesses:

-- PPC Advertising: You can use paid per-click ads with google and generate traffic to your online store.
-This can also include google shopping ads that sync to your products catalog.
+- PPC Advertising: You can use paid per-click ads with Google and generate traffic to your online store.
+This can also include Google shopping ads that sync to your product catalog.